Daaaav/bracketed_backslash/contributing.md

 branch.
 ## Things everyone should follow
 ### Documentation Style
-Make sure each line doesn’t exceed eighty characters, for maintainability.
+Make sure each line doesn’t exceed 100 characters, for maintainability.
 Markdown will concatenate each “block” of text not separated by a blank line into one big line, anyways.
 ### Code Style